Faster MCMC for Gaussian Latent Position Network Models

 The standard tool for computing posterior summaries has been Markov chain Monte Carlo (MCMC) via Metropolis within Gibbs \citep{handcock2007model, raftery2012fast}.
-This technique avoids the need to calculate the normalization constant of the posterior, and can approximate posterior expectations arbitrarily well if the chain is long enough.
-However, accurate inference via Metropolis within Gibbs can be computationally infeasible for large networks.
-This infeasibility is largely due to two phenomena: (1) The random walk step size required to obtain high acceptance rates shrinks as the number of nodes grows, resulting in slowly mixing chains with strong autocorrelation, and (2) the computational complexity of performing a full sweep of position updates is quadratic in the number of nodes, so each iteration for a large network is expensive to compute.
+This technique side-steps explicit computation of the normalization constants, and can approximate posterior expectations arbitrarily well if run long enough.
+However, accurate inference via Metropolis within Gibbs can be computationally infeasible for large networks, largely due to two problems: (1) The random walk step size required to obtain high acceptance rates shrinks as the number of nodes grows, resulting in slowly mixing chains for large networks, and (2) the computational complexity of performing a full sweep of position updates is quadratic in the number of nodes, so each iteration for a large network is expensive to compute.
 We address these challenges in this article through the development of a more efficient MCMC algorithm.

-We are not the first to recognize these problems, nor are we the first to propose solutions.
-In recent years, multiple approaches for approximating the likelihood have been proposed to successfully scale up Bayesian inference of LPMs to large networks. \cite{raftery2012fast} proposed a case-control based approach, sub-sampling the non-edge dyads to approximate each acceptance ratio in Metropolis within Gibbs. \cite{rastelli2018computationally} proposed a discrete-grid approximation of the latent positions, simplifying each likelihood evaluation. \cite{salter2013variational} proposed the use of variational inference as an alternative to MCMC.
+We are not the first to recognize these limitations of Metropolis within Gibbs for LPMs.
+In recent years, multiple approaches for approximating the likelihood have been proposed to scale up Bayesian inference of LPMs to large networks. \cite{raftery2012fast} proposed a case-control based approach, sub-sampling the non-edge dyads to approximate each acceptance ratio in Metropolis within Gibbs. \cite{rastelli2018computationally} proposed a discrete-grid approximation of the latent positions, simplifying each likelihood evaluation. \cite{salter2013variational} proposed variational inference as an alternative to MCMC.
 Though each of these approaches speeds up posterior inference, the improvements come at the cost of biasing the results with the likelihood approximations.
-As such, these methods do not have the same asymptotic guarantees as the traditional Metropolis within Gibbs approach.
-Regardless of how long the chain is run, a bias persists.
-In this respect, our work differs previous approaches; our faster MCMC algorithm is exact.